ITGuyDave/PMS/README.md

 ```
 ## Additional remarks
 Tested with PMS 7003 and ESP-12E Development Board.
-All Plantower PMS sensors uses the same protocol (let me know if you have any problems).
+All Plantower PMS sensors use the same protocol

 Please consider, that delay() function in examples is a blocking function.
 Try to avoid such a solution if your project requires it (see Expert.ino example in examples directory).

 For more accurate measurements, you can read several samples (in passive or active mode) and calculate the average.
-> Stable data should be got at least 30 seconds after the sensor wakeup from the sleep mode because of the fan's performance.
+> Stable data should be got at least 30 seconds after the sensor wakeup from the sleep mode because of the fan's initial startup disturbing settled dust.